-&lt;sup>23 Appeal, para.
-25. See also Appeal, paras.
-26-28.
+23 Appeal, para.
+24. See also Appeal, paras.
+25-28.

-&lt;sup>24 Appeal, para.
+24 Appeal, para.
 30. See also Appeal, paras.
-29, 31.
+24, 29, 31.

-Appellant's rights.
-According to the Appellant, she suffered prejudice as a result of the Termination Decision and this prejudice did not simply end when the Termination Decision was rescinded.
-The Appellant contends that this prejudice continues with the extension of her contract only until 31 October 2019, as opposed to 14 June 2020.
+Decision was rescinded.26 The Appellant contends that this prejudice continues with the extension of his contract only until 31 October 2019.27

-- 32. The Appellant seeks the following relief: (i) a declaration regarding the unlawfulness of the Termination Decision; (ii) annulment of the Termination Decision and the "final decision"; (iii) annulment of the continuing decisions to terminate the Appellant's employment; (iv) annulment of Calls for Contributions announcing the Appellant's position; (v) suspensive effect of any current termination decisions; (vi) an order for privacy regarding the Appellant's name and details; and (vii) damages in lieu if not awarded the remedies set forth above. - 33.
-The Registrar responds that the sole issue before the undersigned Judge is whether the Review Decision correctly determined that the Appellant's requests for relief had become moot.
-According to the Registrar, she correctly found and sufficiently reasoned in the Review Decision that, as a result of the rescission, the Termination Decision had no impact on the rights and obligations deriving from the Appellant's employment contract, as the matter has become effectively moot.
-The Registrar submits that any unlawfulness occasioned by the Termination Decision was eliminated as soon as it was rescinded and the Appellant's employment contract continued to be in force, and asserts that the undersigned Judge should therefore dismiss any arguments raised in relation to the Termination Decision.
+- 31. The Appellant seeks the following relief: (i) a declaration regarding the unlawfulness of the Termination Decision; (ii) annulment of the Termination Decision and the Review Decision; (iii) annulment of the continuing decisions to terminate the Appellant's employment; (iv) suspensive effect of any current termination decisions, including the 15 April 2019 decision extending his contract until only 31 October 2019; (v) an order for costs in obtaining legal assistance; (vi) an order for privacy regarding the Appellant's name and details; and (vi) damages in lieu if not awarded the remedies set forth above.28 - 32.
+The Registrar responds that the sole issue before the undersigned Judge is whether the Review Decision correctly determined that the Appellant's requests for relief had become moot.29 According to the Registrar, she correctly found and sufficiently reasoned in the Review Decision that, as a result of the rescission, the Termination Decision had no impact on the rights and obligations deriving from the Appellant's employment contract, as the matter has become effectively moot.30 The Registrar submits that any unlawfulness occasioned by the Termination Decision was eliminated as soon as it was rescinded and the Appellant's employment contract continued to be in force,31 and asserts that the undersigned Judge should therefore dismiss any arguments raised in relation to the Termination Decision.32

-&lt;sup>29 Response, para.
-22. See also Response, para.
-33.
+29 Response, para.
+20. See also Response, para.
+34.

-&lt;sup>30 See Response, paras.
-19-21.
-See also Response, paras.
-31-33.
+30 See Response, paras.
+16-17, 28-30.
+See also Response, para.
+50.